The Step – Evolution

 What is the smallest set of genetic material necessary to sustain life?

 The Minimal Genome Project set out to discover the answer.
 The small genome of Mycoplasma genitalium made it the organism of choice in the Project.
-Click on the link above.
+Click on the link below.

-See a description of the Nucleoid — click on the link above.
+See a description of the Nucleoid -- click on the link below.

 Ask yourself the question, "How small is small?"

 To help with your answer, see this quote in the second paragraph on the previous link above .
 "A genophore can be as small as 580,073 base pairs (Mycoplasma genitalium)."

 Mycoplasma genitalium is the smallest known genome that can constitute a cell.

 Mycoplasma genitalium was originally isolated in 1980 from two male patients.
 The genome of Mycoplasma genitalium consists of 521 genes (482 protein encoding genes) in one circular chromosome of 582,970 base pairs.

 Some organisms may be small, but they're not simple.
 For microscopic life (like every living thing) is complex.